 He worked for two weeks as a Strongman before being offered a job in a grocery business by a theatrical impresario, Tobias, who had expanded his concerns and had bought a chain of grocery shops.
 While out cutting the grass at his home, Harold heard Chamberlain announcing the outbreak of the war and was shocked when the air raid sirens went off very soon after.
 He found travel quite difficult at that time as the authorities shut down a lot of the Underground and huge queues formed as a result.

-Harold had to go round the shop’s customers to help them fill in their Ration applications and described how as a handsome young man he was often asked in for a cuppa!
-Harold was much influenced by writers such as Percy Westerman, who wrote tales of nautical daring-do in the inter-war years, and many of his family had served in the Forces in World War One.
+Harold had to go round the shop’s customers to help them fill in their Ration applications and he described how, as a handsome young man, he was often asked in for a cuppa!
+Harold was much influenced by writers such as Percy Westerman, who wrote tales of nautical daring-do in the inter-war years.
+Additionally, many of his family had served in the Forces in World War One.
 As a result he had a strong desire to go to sea and decided to join the Navy.

 Harold Joins The Navy